 Then Samuel took the horn of oil, and anointed him in the midst of his brethren: the Spirit of the Lord came upon David from that day forward.
 So Samuel rose up and went to Ramah.
 1 Samuel 16:13 (KJV, bold added)

 The word here for “came upon” is tsȃlach.
 It seems that the Holy Spirit stayed with him and did not depart.
 If we substitute the main uses of the word of tsȃlach; God prospered David all of his life, and it is not a problem to see that blessing throughout his life.

-At first it bothered me that the Holy Spirit is mentioned just six times in connection with David, but He is mentioned less with Moses!
+At first, it bothered me that the Holy Spirit is mentioned just six times in connection with David, but He is mentioned less with Moses!
 Then I realized that it is in perfect harmony with the Holy Spirit.
-His main purpose is to bring attention to Jesus, not Himself.
+His primary purpose is to bring attention to Jesus, not Himself.
 So even though David, the writer, was led by the Spirit; the Spirit had him write about Jesus in the Psalms.

 - 1 Samuel 16: 13 (the coming upon)

 - Psalm 139: 7 (a song of praise and thanks) To put this into after he acted crazy to escape the Philistines when he was hiding from Saul.